OpitiCalvin/go-todolist-sqlite-api/README.md

 A todo list API application written in GO language and implementing a sqlite database.

-This code is based on a guide and code by [Mohamad Fadhil](https://fadhilyaacob.medium.com/) and is available with this [medium artcle link](https://medium.com/better-programming/build-a-simple-todolist-app-in-golang-82297ec25c7d)
+This code is based on a guide and code by [Mohamad Fadhil](https://fadhilyaacob.medium.com/) and is available with this [Medium article link](https://medium.com/better-programming/build-a-simple-todolist-app-in-golang-82297ec25c7d)

 #Contacts